-- Add 5 to 10 drops of calendula tincture to ½ to 1 cup of lukewarm filtered water.
+- Add 5 to 10 drops of calendula tincture to 1 cup of lukewarm filtered water.

-- Sponge or place with a dropper into the ears.
+- Use a dropper or sponge it into the ears.

 Grapefruit Seed Extract

 Grapefruit seed extract (GSE) is a powerful natural antioxidant.
-It is also antibacterial, antiviral and anti-fungal.
+It’s also antibacterial, antiviral and antifungal.
+To use it topically …

 To use it internally, add 3 to 5 drops of GSE to your dog’s food.

 Oil of oregano is a natural antibiotic.
 To use if for your dog’s ear infections …